 Before 2015 NetSuite only offered a neat package of Inventory Management tools, without going the whole nine yards and offering an all-encompassing warehouse management system (WMS) (we’ll go into the difference between the two shortly).
-Until then to see the benefits that a WMS offers, users would reach out and utilise extender products that integrate with NetSuite and do the job, but the good news is that now NetSuite natively offers a complete WMS platform – and you should care!
+Until then to see the benefits that a WMS offers, users would reach out and utilize extender products that integrate with NetSuite and do the job, but the good news is that now NetSuite natively offers a complete WMS platform – and you should care!

-A Warehouse Management System is a software application that supports the day-to-day operations in a warehouse.
+A Warehouse Management System (WMS) is a software application that supports the day-to-day operations in a warehouse.
 WMS programs enable centralized management of tasks such as tracking inventory levels and stock locations.
 WMS systems may be standalone applications or part of an ERP, like the case is with NetSuite now.

 - Monitoring product quantities

 - Often using barcodes to track parts and products